tkhalim14/github-notify-bot/README.md

 ### User-Friendly Commands

-* `!list`: Display a list of available commands.
+* `!list`: Display a list of all users on the server.
 * `!linkgithub`: Connect your GitHub account to start receiving updates.
-* `!viewgithub`: Explore your friends' latest commits.
+* `!viewgithub`: View your registered Github ID for the bot.
 * `!github [username]`: Dive into the commit history of any GitHub user.